Benjamin-Dobell/kogan-tv-gpl/README.md

  * Kernel_updated/kernel/Makefile has been modified as provided from Kogan/Mstar to skip running mpatch (Mstar's patching tool).
 This was done because the included binary is Linux only, but the necessary files to patch the kernel seem to be have been pregenerated and included anyway.

  * The source, as provided by Kogan, referred to a .config_edison_SMP_android_emmc, however no such file was provided.
 The .config_edison_SMP_android_emmc included in this repo was extracted from http://media.kogan.com/files/support_files/KALED473DSMTZA%20FIRMWARE%2020131107.zip

+ * Several minor tweaks were made to U-Boot (and Mstar) Makefiles to ensure U-Boot builds on Mac.